tsilva/curriculum-vitae/README.md

 - **Start:** 2010
 - **Client:** Hive Solutions
-- **Technologies:** Python / Colony Framework, HTML / CSS / Javascript, UXF
+- **Technologies:** Python, Colony Framework, HTML, CSS, JavaScript, UXF

 Take the Bill is an online invoicing solution that was to be a public service but ended up being used only in private clouds (including being the billing app used at Hive Solutions).